Central Financial and Economic Affairs Commission

 It is currently led by General Secretary Xi Jinping, with Premier Li Qiang as its deputy leader.
 The Commission coordinates closely with the National Development and Reform Commission and is considered the highest body for coordination and discussion on issues related to the economy.
-The Office of the Commission, handling the daily affairs of the body, is currently headed by Liu He.
+The Office of the commission, handling the daily affairs of the body, is currently headed by He Lifeng.